ESALP/ESALP-1/README.md

 Project Goals:
++ No C environment
-+ No C environment, ESALP will be written in Rust (and some Assembler of course)
+ + ESALP will be written in Rust (and some Assembler of course)
 + Flexibility
 + **More to come**